Best Overnight Summer Camps in Alabama 2023

 Students from 1st to 3rd grade can enjoy the 6-day overnight camp, while 2nd through 5th graders can have 11 days of fun.
 There is also a 28-day camp for kids who want to spend more time at Camp Mac.

-5. YMCA Camp Cosby
+6. YMCA Camp Cosby

 YMCA Camp Cosby has been in existence for exactly 100 years now.
 There is a good reason this Alpine camp has been a longlasting favorite for the many campers who have attended.

 Its lakefront site in the Appalachian foothills draws to mind the classic camp experience of learning, playing, and growing.
-YMCA Camp Cosby gives your children ages 6 to 16 all that and more.
+YMCA Camp Cosby gives your children ages 8 to 15 all that and more.

 Along with traditional programming like hiking and archery, they can also participate in unique activities you won’t find anywhere else, with things like bb gun shooting and panning for gold.
 The camp is right on Lake Logan Martin, so there is plenty of waterfront fun, like waterskiing, sailing, and tubing.

 This is a Judeo-Christian organization that promotes positive moral values.
 Its standard sleepaway camp lasts for one week.
-Younger kids 6 to 7 can also try out a 3-day camp, and the most experienced campers can stay for a 2-week session and even sign up for specialty camps for extra time with horsemanship, mini-bikes, lake sports, and team sports.
+Younger kids can also try out a 3-day camp, and the most experienced campers can stay for a 2-week session and even sign up for specialty camps for extra time with horsemanship, mini-bikes, lake sports, and team sports.

 7. YMCA Camp Cha-La-Kee